bahung1221/dart-vector-tile/README.md

 ### API
 **Class VectorTile**:

-- (TODO) `toGeoJson`: Convert VectorTile to a FeatureCollection GeoJson.
-Not implemented yet.
+- `T toGeoJson<T extends GeoJson>({int x, int y, int z})`: Convert `VectorTile` to a `GeoJson FeatureCollection`. each Feature inside will include **lon/lat** coordinates calculating and will have generic type of [GeoJson class](lib/util/geo_json.dart) because each geometry type will have different coordinates format.
+So you must given an explicit GeoJson type or do a type cast here (See decode example above).

-**class VectorTileFeature**:
+**Class VectorTileFeature**:

 - `decodeGeometry()`: Decode geometry data from raw data, this data also will be used later when we call `getGeoJson` method.
-- `T toGeoJson<T extends GeoJson>(int x, int y, int z)`: Convert to GeoJson format include **lon/lat** coordinates calculating, this method will return generic type of [GeoJson class](lib/util/geo_json.dart) because each geometry type will have different coordinates format.
-So you must given explicit GeoJson type or do a type cast here (See decode example above).
+- `T toGeoJson<T extends GeoJson>({int x, int y, int z})`: Convert `VectorTile Feature` to `GeoJson Feature` format include **lon/lat** coordinates calculating, this method will return generic type of [GeoJson class](lib/util/geo_json.dart) because each geometry type will have different coordinates format.
+So you must given an explicit GeoJson type or do a type cast here (See decode example above).

 ### Sample VectorTile (raw) decoded (as JSON)
 ```json